Thomas Hinds: Battle of New Orleans

 During the Battle of New Orleans, Major Thomas Hinds commanded a force of mounted Mississippi militia dragoons.
-Hindi’s militia dragoons conducted hit-and-run paramilitary operations against the British.
+Hinds' militia dragoons conducted hit-and-run paramilitary operations against the British.
+His unit had a strength of 150 men, the largest cavalry formation.
+Also present were i) 50 troopers of Captain Ogden's company of cavalry and a detachment of the Attakapas dragoons, along with ii) 30 troopers of Captain Chaveau's company of horse volunteers.